LizGoro90/db-tour/tutorials/queries/02/README.md

 err := res.All(&books)
 ```

-If you only want one element from the set, use `One` instead of `All`:
+... or use `One` instead of `All` if you want to retrieve a single item from the set:

 ```go
 import "upper.io/db.v3"